 See?
 I just copied the tracking number from my email receipt and pasted it into Google search.
 I don’t need to tell Google it’s a UPS tracking number, Google already knows it is UPS.

 So, do you need extensions to give you driving directions?
 No. Do you need extensions to convert currency or measurements?
 No. Do you need an extension to track packages?
-No. You don’t need no stinkin’ extensions to do any of these things!
+No. Don’t you need extensions to manage browser tabs?
+No!
+You don’t need no stinkin’ extensions to do any of these things!